Happy moments - hidden treasures of all sizes - Urlaub - Reisen - Thüringen entdecken

 Hidden treasures of all sizes

-Every year, we go on a short trip together.
-A mini-break over the weekend, just my husband and I – all alone.
+This time we treat ourselves to a short vacation over the weekend.
+Just my husband and me - all alone.
 This is how we celebrate our anniversary, and this year it will be our 25th – our silver anniversary!
 My, what we have experienced during this time.
 I’m proud of us and what we have achieved together.
 And that we still stick to this tradition and get away from it all for two days.

 We’ve never been to Erfurt before.
 At just under two hours, the journey by train passes quickly, and it’s only a ten-minute walk from the train station to the hotel.
 Once we’re checked in, we ask the friendly receptionist what there is to do here.
 I want to forget all my cares, enjoy a leisurely stroll, explore the city and have a nice meal.
 Perhaps even squeeze in a spot of shopping, as I usually never have time to.
 She recommends a route taking us from the Merchants’ Bridge to Erfurt Cathedral.
 And off we go!
 I’ve heard of the Merchants’ Bridge, it’s the longest with buildings along its entire length and is one of the city’s most famous landmarks.
 As is Erfurt Cathedral, an imposing building towering over a large square, and which together with the Church of St Severus forms a grand medieval ensemble.
 So, what else will we discover along the way?
 I can’t wait to find out.